tbonza/dotfi/README.md

 # Dot files

-Configuration files for vim, etc. You can clone this into an empty `~/.vim/`.
+Configuration files for vim and zsh.
+You can clone this into an empty `~/.vim/`.